king-ds/easyds/README.md

 ### basic_clean

-Gives a usual cleaning to your data.
+Gives an usual cleaning to your data.
 ```
 import pandas as pd
 from easyds.data_cleaner import basic_clean